 An audit is a control, normally at the supplier level, to assess the workplace conditions.
 As we are members of FWF, the auditing program follows the Code of Labor Practice developed by FWF and each of the labor practices are assessed from 3 perspectives: factory management, stakeholders, and workers.
+In high-risk countries, off site-interviews are always conducted prior to the audit.
+A FWF audit is carried out by local FWF staff in the production country and the team consists of at least 3 people with different competencies.
+The audit takes 1-3 days depending on the size of the factory.
+All FWF audits are announced, as the relationship between brands and suppliers should be built on trust and collaboration.

+Although auditing is one of the processes that can improve conditions at the factory level, we also see the need for employee education and training to support sustainable improvements.

-In high-risk countries, off site-interviews are always condards and grievance systems, and developing functional anti-harassment committees.
+In recent years, one of our Indian suppliers has enrolled workers and management in workplace training, raising awareness about workplace standards and grievance systems, and developing functional anti-harassment committees.
 Given the situation of female representation and gender inequality in the textile industry, we have focused on empowering female workers.
 For example, we offer training programs for female line supervisors with a focus on leadership and teamwork, as well as types of harassment and how to identify them.
-Through the training programs, which also aim to strengthen worker and management relationships, we have a positive direct impact on SDG 4, Quality Education, and targets 4.1, Education for all, as well as 4.4, Relevant skills for employment.
-The violence prevention and anti-harassment training modules provided by Nudie Jeans through FWF's WEP in recent years are additional examples of a positive direct impact on SDG 5, Gender equality, and target 5.1, End all forms of discrimination, and the labor practice "No discrimination in employment."
-Violence and harassment prevention training continued at one supplier in India.
+This year, Nudie Jeans contributed to facilitating soft skill training needed for leadership with the end goal of increasing female supervisors in production.